RComonfort/T-Crum/TcrumBackEnd/README.txt

     npm install --save sequelize pg pg-hstore
     sequelize init

-The last command will generate the config file, where the local database and user credentials must be entered to make the DB connection
+The last command will generate the config file, where the local database and user credentials must be entered to make the DB connection.
+It will also throw an error message, given that server/models/index.js already exists.
+No need to force the command to overwrite.
+If so, take the same file as given in the scotch.io tutorial

 To initiate the server:
     npm run start:dev